Gabrielboudreau/GabrielBoudreau.github.io/study.md

 Harmful Effects of computing:
    1. Malware and stealing of personal information, privacy issues.
-   2. Addictive, "dopamine feedback loops", constant desire to check phone/computer.
+   2. Addictive, "dopamine feedback loops", constant desire to check phone/computer
-   3. Health, mentally is straining, physically can lead to weight gain, wrist issues, back problems, etc.
+   3. Digital divide, lack of opportunities and struggles to succeed in a "new world"

+## 5.2 Notes
+### What is the digital divide?